 Before you start, you should determine if embedding the scheduler is your best option.

-Your scheduler can only be embedded on WordPress.com sites with the paid Business or eCommerce plan subscriptions or on WordPress.org sites.
-HTML code limitations prevent the scheduler widget code from working on sites on the Premium, Personal, or Free plans.
+Your scheduler can only be embedded on WordPress.com sites with the paid WordPress Pro (formerly Business or eCommerce plans) subscription or on WordPress.org sites.
+HTML code limitations prevent the scheduler widget code from working on sites on the WordPress Free plan (formerly Premium, Personal, or Free plans).
 Find out which option is best for what you need.

 We also offer a WordPress plugin to add the scheduler to your site that can work with many different themes designed for WordPress.